Home/Seeds/Whole Cumin Seeds

 What are the health benefits of cumin seeds?

-Cumin seeds are rich in antioxidants, aid digestion, and may help with weight loss and inflammation.
+Cumin seeds are rich in antioxidants, aid digestion, and may help with weight loss and blood sugar control.

 How should I store cumin seeds?